425 Magazine's 2010 "Best Small Business"

 Most classes are limited to 16 participants, while team building or private parties can have as many as 40 or 50 guests, she says.

 Dearth herself says she has found a permanent home with her cooking school and Bellevue?.

 "My husband and I have agreed to never move again," she says.

 Bellevue Reporter's Carrier Wood recently attended a class at Sizzleworks' new facility.

 Seattle Weekly, August 2007

-Seattle Weekly's Maggie Mertens recently attended a class - here's what she had to say.
+Seattle Weekly's Maggie Mertens recently attended a class.

 Chat with Women, November 2006